AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/README.md

 #### Prerequisite

-Before using MSAL, register your application in [Azure AD v2.0 portal](https://apps.dev.microsoft.com/) to get your clientID.
-As part of the registration, you will also need to add the Web platform, check the "Implicit Flow" checkbox, and add the redirectURI to your application.
+Before using MSAL.js, [register an application in Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) to get your clientID.

 > NOTE: To use MSAL Angular with Angular 6, please install the `rxjs-compat` NPM module for now.
 In future, we plan to add support for Angular 6 in the library and you can track this [issue](https://github.com/AzureAD/microsoft-authentication-library-for-js/issues/421) for more information.